This site contains affiliate links. Please see Disclosure Policies for more information.

 - Prepare strawberries by cutting off the tops and slicing them to thin layers.
 Set aside.

 - Add sliced strawberries to the gelatin mixture.
-Let gelatin and strawberry mixture thicken slightly, and then pour on top of the cream cheese filling.
-Spread to cover the cheese layer.
+Then pour on top of the chilled cream cheese filling.
+Spread to cover the chilled cheese layer.

-- Refrigerate for several hours or overnight until strawberry gelatin layer is completely set.
+- Refrigerate for several hours (at least 3-4 hours) or overnight until strawberry gelatin layer is completely set.

 Find a recipe for dinner tonight!
 Get our Top 10 Most Popular recipes ebook sent right to your email.